AP Top 25: Cal, Arizona St move in to give Pac-12 6 ranked

 —Maryland is out after one week.
 The Terrapins went from scoring 63 in a victory against Syracuse to losing 20-17 to Temple.

-—The next three games for USC are at Utah at home, at No. 22 Washington and at No. 7 Notre Dame.
+—The next three games for USC are against Utah at home, at No. 22 Washington and at No. 7 Notre Dame.

 CONFERENCE CALL